pagkly/Zed/Investopedia3/Origination What It Involves and What to Expect.md

 Origination: What It Involves and What to Expect
 ## What Is Origination?

 Origination is the multi-step process that every individual must go through to obtain a mortgage or home loan.
 The term also applies to other types of amortized personal loans.
-Origination is often a lengthy process and it's overseen by the Federal Deposit Insurance Corporation (FDIC) for compliance with Title XIV of the [Dodd-Frank Wall Street Reform and Consumer Protection Act](https://www.consumerfinance.gov/policy-compliance/guidance/#compliance-resources).
+Origination is often a lengthy process and it's overseen by the Federal Deposit Insurance Corporation (FDIC) for compliance with Title XIV of the [[Dodd-Frank Wall Street Reform and Consumer Protection Act]](https://www.consumerfinance.gov/policy-compliance/guidance/#compliance-resources).

-A loan [origination fee](https://www.investopedia.com/terms/o/origination-fee.asp), usually about 1% of the loan, is intended to compensate the lender for the work involved in the process.
+A loan [[origination fee]](https://www.investopedia.com/terms/o/origination-fee.asp), usually about 1% of the loan, is intended to compensate the lender for the work involved in the process.

 -   The origination process often involves a number of steps and is overseen by the FDIC.
 -   Pre-qualification is the first step of the origination process when a loan officer meets with a borrower and obtains all basic data and information relating to income and the property in question.